You’re sweating, you haven’t slept properly in days, and you’re pretty sure that you’ve been talking to yourself.

 Without it, the future is bleak: your family will leave you, women will smirk behind your back and men will laugh in your face [exchange as appropriate for your sexual orientation].

 You don’t just want it, you need it, to the point that you’re not entirely sure you’ll survive without it.
 It’s time to start edging towards making this new purchase a reality.
 To the Google machine!

 If there’s one thing that defines the 21st century shopping experience, it’s the paralysing indecision that comes after a couple of hours spent poring over reviews of a product that you thought you wanted.

 This is GAS crunch time.
-For those with a low-level infestation, the internet is usually enough to delay the idea of buying another guitar, at least for a few weeks.
+For those with a low-level infestation, the internet is usually enough to delay the idea of buying another guitar or synth, at least for a few weeks.
 But if the GAS is strong with you, no amount of online snark can alter the course you’re on.